Monsal Trail walk

 Features

 This wheelchair friendly paved walk/cycle trail in the Peak District National Park follows a closed railway line.
-It contours high up along the side of a river valley (views!), crossing over viaducts and through tunnels (all lit, torch not needed) and cuttings.
+It contours along the side of the Wye river valley, crossing over viaducts and through tunnels (all lit, torch not needed).

 The trail is surfaced, has a very gentle gradient, and is suitable for wheelchairs and prams.
 Millers Dale, Hassop, and Bakewell stations have wheelchair access.